snakster/cpp.react/README.md

 It can be found in the [wiki](https://github.com/schlangster/cpp.react/wiki).

 # Development
-This library is still work-in-progress and should not be considered release quality yet.
+Cpp.React is a work-in-progress and should not be considered release quality yet.
-That being said, it's in a usable state, has been actively developed during the last 6 months and has seen a fair share of testing and tuning during that time.
+The project has been actively developed for about 6 months and has seen a fair share of testing and tuning during that time, so it's in a usable state.

 ### Compiling
-So far, Cpp.React has only been tested in Visual Studio 2013 as that's the development environment used to create it.
+At the moment, the only support build environment is Visual Studio 2013.

-You are welcome to try compiling it with other C++11 compilers/on other platforms and report any issues you encounter.
+You are welcome to try other C++11 compilers/platforms and report any issues you encounter.

 ### Projects
-The VS solution currently contains four pojects:
+The VS solution contains the following pojects:

 * `CppReact` - The library itself.
 * `CppReactBenchmark` - A number of benchmarks used to compare the different propagation strategies.